pharo-ai/linear-models-posts/using-logistic-regression.md

 diabetesPima := AIDatasets loadDiabetesPima.
 ```

-Now, for training our model, we need at least two partitions of the data set: one for training and the other for measuring the accurancy of the model.
+Now, for training our model, we need at least two partitions of the dataset: one for training and the other for measuring the accurancy of the model.
 Also in Pharo, we have a small library to help you with that task!
 [Random Partitioner](https://github.com/pharo-ai/random-partitioner).
-First random shuffle the data and then partitions the data to the given proportions.
-This is included by default when you load the [Pharo Datasets](https://github.com/pharo-ai/Datasets) or [Pharo DataFrame](https://github.com/PolyMathOrg/DataFrame).
+The library first random shuffle the data and then partition it with the given proportions.
+This library is already included by default when you load the [Pharo Datasets](https://github.com/pharo-ai/Datasets) or [Pharo DataFrame](https://github.com/PolyMathOrg/DataFrame).
 So, you do not need to install it again.
 We will partiton our data into two sets: training and test with a proportion of 75%-25%.

 ```st
 "Dividing into test and training"